gregberns/materialize-writer/README.md

 ## Errors

-In the example code, there are two attempts at passing a message:
+In the example code, there are two attempts at passing a message.

+To run the first example, go to `main()` and uncomment line 102-103 and comment 106-107.

 ### Kafka Message with Schema